WJY-norainu/cs2102-python-flask-setup-guide/README.md

 Notice that `localhost:5000` comes from `app.py` setting, and the extra `/` comes from the URL routing mapping in `views.py`.
 The web page you are seeing is a rendered HTML file from `index.html` in `templates` folder.
+You can drop any `html` files into the same folder for usage.
+Additionally, `Flask` has its own syntax support for writing `html` templates which are rendered on-the-fly.
+Refer to `log-in.html` and `sign-up.html` for examples.

 Switch back to the browser and go to sign-up page like below (hint: take a look at other URL routing and try to figure out the URL address for sign-up page by yourself).